-- 2. A satisfactory placement test score (or successful remediation) is required prior to enrollment.
-See a counselor for details. - 3.
+- These courses require instructor consent, which will only be given if the courses are taken in sequence and proper physical and immunization records are submitted, and the Background Information Disclosure (BID) form has been completed. - A satisfactory placement test score (or successful remediation) is required prior to enrollment.
+See an advisor for details. - 3.
 Any course may be taken prior to entry in the program, assuming prerequisites and corequisites have been saftisfied (or waived with department approval). - 4.
-Formerly 804-106, Intro to College Math.
+Formerly 804-106, Intro to College Math. - 5.
+Background checks for the ECE program are valid for one year.
+Students must request a current background check for each year they are enrolled. - Students must submit all health and immunization forms prior to the first day of attending all first-semester courses.